-Selected guest speakers from the Andes, Latin America, Europe or the United States of America who have distinguished in a particular field of research in relation to neotropical mountains.
-It is co-sponsored by the Department of Geography's colloquium committee, and underwritten by either the Neotropical Montology Inititative of the Latin America and Caribbean Studies Institute (LACSI), the Institute of Native American Studies, The Environmental Ethics Certificate Program, the Anthropology Department, the Institute of Ecology and the Willson Center for Humanities and Arts or a combination of sponsorship.
+Selected guest speakers from the Andes, Latin America, Europe or the United States of America who have distinguished in a particular field of research in relation to Neotropical mountains are invited to speak at UGA.
+It is co-sponsored by the Department of Geography's colloquium committee, and underwritten by either the Neotropical Montology Inititative of the Latin America and Caribbean Studies Institute (LACSI), the Institute of Native American Studies, The Environmental Ethics Certificate Program, the Anthropology Department, the Institute of Ecology and the Willson Center for Humanities and Arts, or a combination of sponsorship with private donors.

 2013 Dr. Oliver Chassot, Director of the Fundación Ciencia Tropical, Costa Rica, and Chair of the World Commission on Protected Areas' Mountain Connectivity Conservation: "Mountains and Connectivity Conservation in the the 21st Century"

-2014 Prof. Dr. Axel Borsdorf, Director of The Interdisciplinary Center for Moutain Research of the Austrian Academy of Sciences and Director of the Geography Department of the University of Innsbruk.
-"Mountains of Latin America and the need of interdisciplinary research"
+2014 Prof. Dr. Axel Borsdorf, Director of The Interdisciplinary Center for Mountain Research of the Austrian Academy of Sciences and Director of the Geography Department of the University of Innsbruck.
+"Mountains of Latin America and the Need of Interdisciplinary Research"

 2016 Prof. Dr. Mark Bush.
-Director of the Conservation Ecology Programm at the Biology Department of the Florida Technical Institute.
-"Forests, people, and megafauna in the ice-age Amazon-Andes"
+Director of the Conservation Ecology Program at the Biology Department of the Florida Technical Institute.
+"Forests, People, and Megafauna in the Ice-age Amazon-Andes"

 2017 Ing.
 Nelson Ortega.
 Director of the Pan American Center for Geographical Research and Studies, headquartered in Quito, Ecuador, a branch of the Pan American Institute of Geography and History.
 "CEPEIGE activities in favor of geography in Latin America".
 Postponed